programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-5.md

         os.makedirs(configuration['target_dir'])
 ```

 And finally we should fetch the index page, extract links to the .gz files, and call the `download_file()` function.
 This time we do not save the result of URL request, but save it into memory as a [HTTPResponse](https://docs.python.org/3/library/http.client.html#http.client.HTTPResponse) object.
-We read its content into a string, then the `lxml` library parses the HTML structure allowing us to run search with an XPath expression. `body/table/tr/td/a` finds all links inside the page tables.
-We iterate over them, extracting the `href` attribute of each links, and if they end with `.gz`, calling the download function.
+We read its content into a string, then the `lxml` library parses the HTML structure allowing us to run searches with an XPath expression. `body/table/tr/td/a` finds all links inside the page tables.
+We iterate over them, extracting the `href` attribute of each link, and if they end with `.gz`, calling the download function.

 ```Python
     with urllib.request.urlopen(configuration['index']) as response: